Malice-1993

 Grade: B+

-Twister (1996) is a film that contains amazing and groundbreaking special effects- that blew people away (pun intended!) when released to the masses over twenty years ago.
+Twister (1996) is a film with amazing, groundbreaking special effects that blew people away (pun intended!) when it was released to the masses over twenty years ago.

-Moviegoers flocked to theaters everywhere to partake in the escapist summer feel-good hit starring popular movie stars of the time.
+Moviegoers flocked to theaters everywhere to enjoy the escapist summer feel-good hit starring popular stars of the time.

 The film spawned amusement park rides and lots of other fun things during its run.

-The visuals are what truly are to be enjoyed here and not the generic, tried, and true subplots of romance, childhood trauma, and corporate greed that are mixed in.
+The visuals are what truly deserve to be enjoyed here, not the generic, tried-and-true subplots of romance, childhood trauma, and corporate greed that are mixed in.

-The film does not hold up well in present times as the dazzling effects now look rather dated when lined up against modern blockbusters.
+The film does not hold up well in the present day, as its dazzling effects now look rather dated when compared with modern blockbusters.
 This results in Twister being reduced to “one of those 1990’s films”.

-Bill Paxton and Helen Hunt star as American storm chasers, Bill and Jo, obsessed with their craft of tracking tornadoes throughout the United States mid-western region.
-Adding drama to the plot is that Bill and Jo are an estranged married couple amid a divorce.
+Bill Paxton and Helen Hunt star as American storm chasers, Bill and Jo, obsessed with their craft of tracking tornadoes throughout the Midwestern United States.

-Predictably, a series of vicious storms commence while Bill, Jo, and Melissa play out a love triangle.
+Predictably, a series of vicious storms commences while Bill, Jo, and Melissa play out a love triangle.

-Twister gets off to a fantastic start as a wicked storm kills the five-year-old Jo’s father, prompting her to pursue her career of choice.
-Jo has never gotten over her father’s death becoming fascinated by deadly storms.
+Twister gets off to a fantastic start when a wicked storm kills the five-year-old Jo’s father, prompting her to pursue her chosen career.
+Jo has never gotten over her father’s death, becoming fascinated by deadly storms.

-After the initial introduction, the rest of the film is mainly of the group driving around and encountering storms, with Bill and Jo taking center stage.
+After the initial introduction, the rest of the film mainly follows the group as they drive around and encounter storms, with Bill and Jo taking center stage.

-As a child having spent many summers in the mid-west, sans tornadoes thankfully, I felt a sense of nostalgia watching the film.
+As a child who spent many summers in the Midwest, sans tornadoes, thankfully, I felt a sense of nostalgia watching the film.

 The action and effects are lightning-quick and quite realistic.
-As mentioned the sound effects are as strong as the visual effects and I never doubted for a second that the twisters had a realism to them.
+As mentioned, the sound effects are as strong as the visual effects, and I never doubted for a second that the twisters had a realistic quality.

 This successfully merges into the summer blockbuster that Twister’s producers undoubtedly were going for.
 Making a ton of money, the result was successful and inspired by Hollywood.